Why inflamed.community exists

 Why donations exist on this site.

-The platform has running costs — a domain, hosting, a small monthly bill for the API that summarises new papers in plain language.
+The platform has running costs, a domain, hosting, a small monthly bill for the API that drafts the paper summaries.
 They are not large, but they are real, and they are paid out of pocket.
 If you find the platform useful and want to help cover those costs, the Buy Me a Coffee link below is how.

 Donating does not give you any special access, influence, or data.
 Nothing is paywalled.
 There is no “supporter tier.”
 There are no ads.
 The platform is free for you whether you donate or not, whether you donate once or every month, and whether you donate two dollars or two hundred.
 The only thing it gives you is the warm feeling of having helped keep something going that you found useful, which is, in this context, the right amount of incentive.